ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+men can ret tin an open air praver
+meeting.
 Kenya&#x27;s of the Tomato.
 Dr. Bennett, a professor cf some
 celebrity, considers the tomato as